koompi/koompi.org/content/faqs/_index.en.md

 {{</ faq >}}

 {{< faq "How to install applications in KOOMPI OS ?" >}}
-In order to install the application in KOOMPI OS, you have to use commands in terminal or Konsole:
+To install the application in KOOMPI OS, you have to use commands in terminal or Konsole:
 **Sample:**
 ```
  pi -S Package_Name
 ```
-For example: In order to install `firefox`,
+For example: To install `firefox`,
 ```
 pi -S firefox
 ```